 - and more…

-Once you have mapped out a hearing safety plan, and are prepared to deal with the roadblocks of employee adoption, you need to sell the program to senior management, both from a financial prospective as well as an operational one.
+Once you have mapped out a hearing safety plan, and are prepared to deal with the roadblocks of employee adoption, you need to sell the program to senior management, both from a financial perspective as well as an operational one.

 In March of this year, we published information on the costs associated with hearing loss.
 There are 500,000 to 750,000 Americans with “severe to profound” hearing loss, at a cost to society of $297,000 per individual.

 Societal costs might not feel like they directly impact your business, but a legal claim against your business based on preventable hearing loss certainly is.
 According to AllLaw.com if an employee can prove that the employer has disregarded OSHA regulations and/or “fails to warn [the employee] about dangers from noise in the workplace” they may be able to file a lawsuit.
-The post goes on to note that, while most claims are covered by workers compensation, sometimes lawsuits still occur.
+The post goes on to note that, while most claims are covered by workers' compensation, sometimes lawsuits still occur.
 For example, in 2010, a paper mill was sued by more than 150 employees for “noise-related hearing loss”.

 Most likely tho, your business will be impacted on a number of levels indirectly by the hearing loss.
 In addition to the issues created by the conditions noted above, depression and isolation are common among those with hearing loss, according to the Hearing Health Foundation.
-Implementing a hearing safety plan will help you avoid these costs, and more.
+Implementing a hearing safety plan will help you avoid these costs and more.

-Do you have (or think you have) a hearing safety issue in your work place?
+Do you have (or think you have) a hearing safety issue in your workplace?
 Are employees exhibiting any of the above signs of hearing loss?
 Have you tried to address this with management?
 What barriers have you experienced to solving this problem?
 Perhaps you already have a safety program in place.
 How often do you review it?
 What measures do you take to ensure that the plan is working?

 For more information on how technology can help you help employees adhere to your hearing safety program, read our article on how you can help employees adhere to OSHA safety rules.